My Story (Ayumi Hamasaki album): Reception

 My Story received mostly positive reviews from music critics.
 A staff reviewer from CD Journal commented; "This is her sixth album and she continues to lead the scene.
 In addition to her hit singles, it also contains three previously unreleased tracks that were aired on commercials.
 It's a masterpiece that shows the dignity of a top artist."

 Neil Z. Yeung from AllMusic rated the album four out of five stars, complimenting the album's rock crunch and gritty sound and called it a worthy installment in Hamasaki's discography.
 Stylus Magazine writer Josh Love gave the album a B+ grade, praising Hamasaki's lyrical prowess and the songs' production value.
 He stated in the review; "More importantly, however, while American chart pop remains highly compartmentalized (Brit and Jojo’s dance-pop here, Ashlee and Avril’s rock moves there, the more introspective and 'serious' Vanessa Carltons somewhere else), Hamasaki gladly salts her club-ready hits with power-chord propulsion and spices up her unrepentant rock with credible beat science."
+Tetsuo Hiraga of Hot Express celebrated My Story as a powerful, uplifting work in his review.

 My Story debuted at number one on the Oricon Albums Chart, with 574,321 copies sold in its first week.
 This marked her tenth number one album on the Oricon charts, making her the fifth female artist in history to have ten or more number one albums.
 It dropped to number three the next week, selling 194,556 copies.
 It spent its third week at number three, selling 190,471 copies.
 It slid to number four on its fourth week, selling 38,792 copies.
 The album stayed in the top ten one last week, ranking at number nine and selling 22,693 copies.
 My Story charted in the top 300 of the charts for 43 weeks.
 It sold 1,131,776 copies by the end of 2005, making it the seventh best-selling album of the year and the year's best-selling original album by a female artist.
 My Story has sold 1,132,444 copies in Japan to date, and has received a million certification by the Recording Industry Association of Japan (RIAJ).
 According to Oricon Style, My Story is Hamasaki's seventh best-selling album.
 To date, it is the 230th best-selling album of all time in the country.
 It is also the last million-selling album in her singing career.